+Learning how to clean oven racks effectively can save you a lot of time.
 The kitchen is the heart of every home and the oven is its star player.
 You use the oven to bake cookies for loved ones and cook favorite family recipes.
 While the inside of the oven isn’t visible to everyone, it’s very important to keep it clean.
-Over time, grease build-up and grime will cover your oven racks and a quick wipe down won’t be able to remove all of the gunk.
+Over time, grease build-up and grime will cover your oven racks and a quick wipe down won’t be able to remove all of the gunk in a dirty oven.

 Oven racks prior to cleaning.
 Burnt on gunk and grime can be seen covering the racks.

-Perhaps the easiest way to efficiently clean your oven racks is to give them a bath!
+Perhaps the easiest way to clean your oven racks efficiently is to give them a hot water bath!
 As long as you have a bathtub, some old towels and dishwasher detergent, you’re all set.
 Follow these steps to soak and clean your oven racks:

 - Put an old towel or two on the bottom of the tub to prevent scratches.